ChrisWu132/axtree-devtools/README.md

 *   **Fuzzy Search**: Quickly find nodes by their name, role, or value.
 *   **Direct WebSocket URL Connection**: Use the `--ws-url` flag to bypass discovery and connect directly to a Chrome tab.
 *   **Dynamic Port Configuration**: Use `--bridge-port` and `--skip-ui` for seamless integration with E2E testing frameworks.
+*   **Interaction Timeline Debugger**: Record AX tree deltas with `axtree record` and replay them in the UI's Timeline Mode.

 ## Current Status